Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There are a multitude of tasks performed by the Stormwater/Environmental crew, to include, but are not limited to, responding to citizen/resident concerns, debris removal from creek beds, vegetation management, and erosion concerns.
 Please contact the Public Works office at (817) 952-2200, if more information is necessary.

-The City lifted the Stage 1 water restrictions in May 2015.
-However, we do still limit watering between the hours of 10:00 a.m. and 6:00 p.m. each day.
+The City lifted Stage 1 water restrictions.
+However, watering is limited between the hours of 10:00 a.m. and 6:00 p.m. each day.

 The City will issue you 3 garage sale signs to use for $10 with the option of purchasing 2 additional signs at $2 each.
 These are the only signs that can be used.
 Each residence is allowed to have a maximum of 4 garage sales per year, up to 3 days maximum per sale.